bricker0/choropleth_map/README.md

 # choropleth_map
-In this tutorial you will learn how to make a choropleth map using SDG indicator data and QGIS.
+In this tutorial you will learn how to make a choropleth map using United Nations Sustainabile Development Goal (SDG) indicator data and QGIS.
 This presentation was developed for students in the <a href="https://www.uu.nl/bachelors/en/global-sustainability-science">Global Sustainability Science Bachelors at Utrecht University.</a> However, everyone is welcome to follow along - until the point where I introduce ArcGIS online.
-I will walk you through out to find SDG indicator, join it to a country boundary shape file to then make two choropleth maps to be printed or/and that you can compare in a web application.
+I will walk you through the process to find SDG indicator data, join it to a country boundary shape file to then make two choropleth maps to be printed or/and digital format so that you can compare the two in a web application.

 Here is an example of the final printed map made using QGIS and explained in this tutorial.